 In an effort to provide evidenced-based treatment to more individuals with opioid use disorder, the Department of Health and Human Services (HHS) released new buprenorphine practice guidelines that remove a longtime requirement for additional training that many practitioners cited as a barrier to obtaining their waiver to prescribe buprenorphine.
 (HHS, 2021)

-Yes, HHS guidance now permits practitioners (physicians, NPs, PAs, midwives) with a DEA registration to apply for an X waiver to treat up to 30 patients without (1) completing extra training (2) attesting to provision of psychosocial treatment or counseling.
+Yes, HHS guidance now permits practitioners (physicians, APRNs, PAs) with a DEA registration to apply for an X waiver to treat up to 30 patients without (1) completing extra training (2) attesting to provision of psychosocial treatment or counseling.
 These requirements have not changed for outpatient practitioners who want to prescribe to more than 30 patients.

 Yes, the provider must have a valid DEA registration and a valid state medical license for the state in which they provide care.
 These two items must be submitted when applying for the Notice of Intent.
 We’d like to note that individuals should have their own DEA number and residents are still not able to get the waiver using the institutional DEA number.